NoeCoOfficial/Expland/README.md

 ## ❓ FAQ

 ### How can I download the game?
 You can download the game at the [releases page](https://github.com/sebashtioon/Expland/releases/).
 The top release is the latest version.
 Under **Assets**, you will find the file types for your OS (Operating System).
-Download the `.exe` file if you're on Windows 10/11, the `.x86_64` if you're on Linux or the `.zip` folder if you're on MacOS.<br>
+Download the `.exe` file if you're on Windows 10/11, the `.x86_64` if you're on Linux or the `.zip` folder if you're on MacOS.

 ### I found an issue/bug.
 Where can I report it?
 You can open a new issue on GitHub by going to this [link](https://github.com/NoeCoOfficial/Expland/issues/new/choose).
 We have templates for different issues.